 - A self-review threat may exist when a member, firm or network firm provides internal audit services to an audit or review client or a related entity.
 Such services may comprise an extension of the firm's audit service beyond the requirements of generally accepted auditing standards, assistance in the performance of the client's or related entity's internal audit activities, or outsourcing of the activities.
-In evaluating any threat to independence, the nature of the service should be considered. - 155 Services involving an extension of the procedures required to conduct an audit or review in accordance with the CICA Handbook - Assurance will not be considered to impair independence with respect to an audit or review client provided that a member of the firm or network firm does not act or appear to act in the capacity of the client's or related entity's management.
+In evaluating any threat to independence, the nature of the service should be considered. - Services involving an extension of the procedures required to conduct an audit or review in accordance with the CPA Canada Handbook Assurance will not be considered to impair independence with respect to an audit or review client provided that a member of the firm or network firm does not act or appear to act in the capacity of the client's or related entity's management. - During the course of an audit or review engagement the engagement team considers the client's internal controls and, as a result, may make recommendations for its improvement.
+This is part of an audit or review engagement and is not considered to be an internal audit service.

-- During the course of an audit or review engagement the engagement team considers the client's internal controls and, as a result, may make recommendations for its improvement.
-This is part of an audit or review engagement and is not considered to be an internal audit service - 157 Intentionally left blank. - 158 Intentionally left blank. - In addition to complying with the requirements of Rule 204.4(27)(a), a member or firm should also consider whether internal audit services should be provided to an audit or review client or a related entity only by a member or members of the firm not involved in the audit or review engagement and with different reporting lines within the firm. - Performing a significant portion of the audit or review client's or related entity's internal audit activities may create a self-review threat and a member, firm or network firm should consider that possibility and proceed with caution before taking on such an activity.
+- In addition to complying with the requirements of Rule 204.4(27)(a), a member or firm should also consider whether internal audit services should be provided to an audit or review client or a related entity only by a member or members of the firm not involved in the audit or review engagement and with different reporting lines within the firm. - Performing a significant portion of the audit or review client's or related entity's internal audit activities may create a self-review threat and a member, firm or network firm should consider that possibility and proceed with caution before taking on such an activity.

-- Rule 204.4(27)(b) provides that, during either the period covered by the financial statements subject to audit or the engagement period, a member, firm or network firm, or a member of the firm or a network firm, may not provide an internal audit service to an audit client that is a reporting issuer or listed entity, or to a related entity, that relates to the client's, or the related entity's, internal accounting controls, financial systems or financial statements, unless it is reasonable to conclude that the results of the service will not be subject to audit procedures during an audit of the financial statements.
-In determining whether such a conclusion is reasonable, there is a rebuttable presumption that the results of the internal audit service will be subject to audit procedures. - Rule 204.4(27)(b) does not prohibit a member, firm or network firm from providing a nonrecurring service to evaluate a discrete item or program, if the service is not in substance the outsourcing of an internal audit function.
+Rule 204.4(27)(b) does not prohibit a member, firm or network firm from providing a nonrecurring service to evaluate a discrete item or program, if the service is not in substance the outsourcing of an internal audit function.
 For example, the member, firm or network firm, or a member of the firm of a network firm, may conduct a nonrecurring specified auditing procedures engagement related to the internal controls of an audit client that is a reporting issuer or listed entity or a related entity.